- What is prenatal testing?

 The following are the prenatal tests you have to take frequently during your pregnancy:

 - Urine test: This is done to check for kidney and bladder infections, and conditions such as preeclampsia.
-High level of protein in urine is a sign of preeclampsia.
+High level of protein in urine could be a sign of preeclampsia.

-- Blood tests: They are done to find the blood type, Rh factor, and anemia.
-They also reveal infections such as hepatitis B, HIV, and syphilis.
+- Blood tests: They are done to find the blood type, Rh factor, thyroid function, and anemia.
+They also reveal infections such as hepatitis B, hepatitis C, HIV, and syphilis.

 Additionally, weight is also determined during every prenatal checkup to understand if your weight gain is ideal.